-While there have been fatalities (Brothers and Woodlot are just two terrific venues COVID took off our list), the inventiveness and sheer grit of restaurateurs means that we’re still fortunate enough to enjoy an unending choice of world-class meals from the greatest restaurants in Toronto.
+While there have been fatalities (Brothers and Woodlot are just two terrific venues COVID took off our list), the inventiveness and sheer grit of restaurateurs mean that we’re still fortunate enough to enjoy an unending choice of world-class meals from the greatest restaurants in Toronto.

-The top restaurants in Toronto are some of the best in the world, from sushi joints with finely made nigiri and Italian locations with heavenly platters of pasta to vegan eateries that consistently blow our minds with their seasonal options and culinary brilliance.
+From sushi joints with finely made nigiri and Italian locations with heavenly platters of pasta to vegan eateries that consistently blow our minds with their seasonal options and culinary brilliance.

 Always looking to New York for culinary inspiration, Toronto has grown up and developed its own distinct food style — and we couldn’t be more proud.

 To honour the city and thank you for every full stomach and delighted customer, we’ve compiled a list of the 19 top restaurants in Toronto.